Anomalous bunching of nearly indistinguishable bosons: Conclusion

 \section{Conclusion}

-The central result of this work is the identification of an optical circuit and a perturbation which, when applied to the state of perfectly indistinguishable bosons, enhances the probability for all bosons to bunch into two output modes.
-While it was already known that indistinguishable bosons do not necessarily always maximize multimode bunching probabilities \cite{bosonbunching}, it remained quite plausible that this ideal situation describes at least a local maximum.
-However, the counterexample revealed in this paper shows that this state of indistinguishable bosons does not even locally maximize the multimode bunching probability.
-It would be interesting to identify the physical mechanism responsible for the enhancement of bunching with nearly indistinguishable bosons, as was previously done for the anomalous bunching effect found in Ref.~\cite{bosonbunching}.
-Unfortunately, the mathematical counterexample of conjecture M2 exploited in the present work seems to be less structured than the counterexample of conjecture M1 exploited in \cite{bosonbunching}, and consequently so does its physical realization as a linear optical experiment.
-A possible direction for future investigation is to try to find simpler scenarios (involving less than 8 photons) where such an effect could appear in a more pronounced way, as this would bring it closer to an experimental implementation and would potentially improve our understanding of this phenomenon.
+In this work, we have built on mathematical conjectures regarding matrix permanents whose physical interpretation relates to boson bunching.
+Our central result is the identification of an optical circuit and a perturbation which, when applied to the ideal state of perfectly indistinguishable photons, enhances (instead in decreasing) the probability for all photons to bunch into two output modes.
+Although it had recently been discovered that indistinguishable bosons do not necessarily always maximize multimode bunching probabilities~\cite{bosonbunching}, it remained quite plausible that this ideal situation describes at least a local maximum.
+However, the counterexample revealed in the present work implies that indistinguishable bosons do not even locally maximize the multimode bunching probability, disclosing another surprising facet of anomalous boson bunching.

+By randomly generating unitary matrices U based on the Haar measure, we have found other matrices $H$ that contradict Conjecture~M\ref{conj:bapatSunder 2}.
+This could be done by choosing for perturbation the appropriate eigenvector of the matrix $F$ associated with $H$.
+Note, however, that all numerically found counterexamples corresponded to an optical setup with at least 8 photons.
+It is, however, still worth looking for simpler scenarios (involving less than 8 photons in a smaller interferometer) where such an anomalous bunching effect could appear more pronounced, bringing it closer to a practical experimental implementation and potentially improving our understanding of this phenomenon.

+In fact, it would be interesting to identify the physical mechanism responsible for the enhancement of bunching with nearly indistinguishable bosons, as could be done for the effect found in Ref.~\cite{bosonbunching}.
+Unfortunately, the mathematical counterexample of Conjecture~M\ref{conj:bapatSunder 2} exploited here seems to be less structured than the counterexample of Conjecture~M\ref{conj:bapatSunder 1} exploited in Ref.~\cite{bosonbunching}, and consequently so does its physical realization as a linear optical experiment.
+The underlying mechanism, therefore, remains an open question.